Not all 3D scanners are created equal. One consideration when selecting a scanner is the nature of the environment in which it will be used.

 In most industrial manufacturing environments, manpower is available in the form of operators and technicians.
 Engineering and scientific resources are less available and more costly.
 For rapid inspection, those functions must be “designed in”.

 Because ShapeGrabber 3D scanners are designed for manufacturing environments, they are very accessible and easy to use.
 After only a day or two of training, an operator can quickly set scan parameters for an inspection project.
 Once that setup is complete, nearly any user can place a part on the scan table and simply press a button to scan the part.
 Software programs do not need to be written for each inspection project.
+3D laser scanners are also simpler to use than their traditional inspection counterparts.
+Coordinate measuring machines (CMM) require a programmer to create a unique inspection program for each part.
+Calipers require specialized engineering skills to make manual measurements and calculations.
+Even gauges, which can be used by operators, must first be designed by engineers.

 When inspection speed is paramount, it is not efficient to have to move the inspection process to a lab or cleanroom.
 In addition to being easy to use, a ShapeGrabber 3D scanner is designed for use by multiple individuals.
 It isn’t a highly-sensitive instrument like a CMM, a fragile scientific instrument, or a shaky tripod-mounted camera assembly.
 It is a hardened product designed for industrial use.